ton-community/ton-docs/docs/learn/networking/ton-dht.md

 can contain a sequence number and the old value is overwritten only if the new sequence number is larger (to prevent replay attacks).

-TON DHT is not only used to store the IP addresses of ADNL nodes, but is also used for other purposes - it can store a list of addresses of the nodes which are storing a specific torrent of TON Storage, a list of addresses of nodes included in an overlay subnetwork, ADNL addresses of TON services or ADNL addresses of accounts of TON blockchain and so on.
+TON DHT is not only used to store the IP Addresses of ADNL Nodes, but is also used for other purposes - it can store a list of addresses of the nodes which are storing a specific torrent of TON Storage, a list of addresses of nodes included in an overlay subnetwork, ADNL Addresses of TON services or ADNL Addresses of accounts of TON Blockchain and so on.

 :::info
 Read more about TON DHT in Chapter 3.2. of the [TON Whitepaper](https://ton.org/docs/ton.pdf).